grayson-arendt/Lunabotics-2025/README.md

 - gazebo_ros2_control

 ## Installation
 Note: You will need to have already installed ROS 2 Humble before continuing with installation.
 The guide can be found [here](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debs.html).
+Install both `ros-humble-desktop` and `ros-dev-tools`.

 #### 1. Setup workspace and clone repository